avril-verhaeghen/Plexus-MN-guide/README.md

 ## Usage:
 ```
-prufus-cli mnsync status
+plexus-cli mnsync status
-prufus-cli getinfo
+plexus-cli getinfo
-prufus-cli masternode status #This command will show your masternode status
+plexus-cli masternode status #This command will show your masternode status
 ```

-Also, if you want to check/start/stop **prufus** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **plexus** , run one of the following commands as **root**:

 ```
-systemctl status Prufus #To check the service is running.
+systemctl status Plexus #To check the service is running.
-systemctl start Prufus #To start prufus service.
+systemctl start Plexus #To start plexus service.
-systemctl stop Prufus #To stop prufus service.
+systemctl stop Plexus #To stop plexus service.
-systemctl is-enabled Prufus #To check whetether prufus service is enabled on boot or not.
+systemctl is-enabled Plexus #To check whetether prufus service is enabled on boot or not.
 ```
 ***